vaginessa/dns-wiki/TCP-security.md

 Since the list is huge, here is an [default sysctl on my gist](https://gist.github.com/CHEF-KOCH/0001e66a8c10b1177abe#file-sysctl-conf).

-And a tweaked one with preferred security over seep is also available [here](https://gist.github.com/CHEF-KOCH/0001e66a8c10b1177abe#file-tweaked-sysctl-conf) (needs to be renamed to _sysctl.conf_).
+And a tweaked one with preferred security over speed is also available [here](https://gist.github.com/CHEF-KOCH/0001e66a8c10b1177abe#file-tweaked-sysctl-conf) (needs to be renamed to _sysctl.conf_).

 **It's not recommend to apply any debug/memory or other 'performance' tweaks into the sysctl file (use init.d for it) since this could be end-up in a boot-loop.
 So here are only entries which never cause any problems that can't be fixed very easy by editing the lines as per needs.**